Hapio – the flexible booking system that is adapted to your needs

 Our powerful basic system handles the most common needs of different booking processes – but you decide how to use the functions for your customers and their administrators.
 You as a developer can always check our API documentation for full insight here, and some of Hapio’s features are described below.

-With the help of Hapio, the handling of bookings that are conducted in several places is simplified.
+With the help of Hapio, the handling of bookings that are conducted in multiple locations is simplified.

 Different types of services